 In addition, set an extra goal for saving more funds if you want to go on vacation, or buy a treat for yourself.

-Change your direct deposit
+Change your direct deposit to include automatic saving

 Some employers will allow you to designate more than one account for direct deposit of your paycheck.